 More serious friendship issues or misunderstandings will require intervention from adults.

-In all cases, both peer mediator or staff will respond in a unified, restorative way.
+In all cases, both peer mediator and staff will respond in a unified, restorative way.
 This helps our children to feel safe.
 Specific questions are asked, focusing on supporting and resolving the situation.
 Examples of questions include: